joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 # Multi-Level Aggregations in Pig the Hard Way

 What if both aggregations were important.
-We wanted to know both the average height by gender as well as the average height by gender and by sport.
+Suppose we wanted to know both the average height by gender as well as the average height by gender and by sport.
 One way to solve this is to simply create two tables, one for each aggregation.
-But this is cumbersome, especially if there were many interesting aggregations.
+But this is cumbersome, especially if there were many interesting dimensions to aggregate over.

+Another thing we could do is a weighted average of the average by height and gender to compute the average by gender.
+But this is inelegant, will slow down any future queries on the data set by requiring an additional aggregation, and will not work for more sophisticated aggregate quantities like median or quantiles.

-Another option would be to create a duplicate set of rows in our `people` table where the gender is hard coded to a default value (like '\*').
-Then, when we computed the average height by gender and by sport, we would automatically also compute average height by just gender (where sport is equal to '\*').
+Another option would be to create a duplicate set of rows in our `people` table where the gender is hard coded to a default value like a star.
+Then, when we computed the average height by gender and by sport we would automatically also compute the average height by just gender (where sport is equal to a star).

 To do this, we can create a new table and `UNION` it with the original table: